There are various things a person can try to pop their ears. These include yawning, swallowing, and chewing gum.

 There are three types of devices:

-- Special earplugs: These special earplugs claim to help to regulate the flow of air from the environment into the ear.
+- Air-pressure regulating earplugs: These special earplugs claim to help regulate the flow of air from the environment into the ear.
 It is not clear whether they are truly effective, but they are inexpensive and risk-free.

-- EarPopper: The EarPopper is a prescription device that can help to open the eustachian tubes.
-Simply insert the device into one nostril, close the other, and push a button.
+- EarPopper: The EarPopper is a prescription device that can help open the eustachian tubes.
+It works by inserting the device into one nostril, closing the other, and pushing a button.
 The device releases small puffs of air through the nose and into the eustachian tubes.

-Taking the medicine 30 minutes before take-off or landing can help to shrink the mucous membranes in the nose and eustachian tubes, making it easier to clear the ears.
+Taking the medication 30–60 minutes before take-off or landing can help shrink the mucous membranes in the nose and eustachian tubes, making it easier to clear the ears.

-Inside of the ears is a small tube, known as the eustachian tube, which connects to the throat.
-The eustachian tube helps drain fluid from the ear and regulate air pressure between the nose and ears.
+Inside the ears is a small tube, known as the eustachian tube,

 Swallowing opens that tube and allows a small air bubble to move from the nose and into the ear.

-Most people notice a little click or popping noise in the ear when they swallow; this is caused by the movement of air into the ear.
+Most people notice a little click or popping noise in the ear when they swallow, caused by the movement of air into the ear.